robertjchristian/MRC/MRC75.md

-# MRC 75: Defining Morpheus AGI as Artifically Generated Income
+# MRC 75: Defining Morpheus AGI as Artificially Generated Income

 This proposal recommends Morpheus adopt the definition of AGI as "Artificial Generated Income".